kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

 ---
-description: "Explains Kora HTTP server, declarative and imperative controllers, routing, request and response mapping, interceptors, error handling, and Undertow configuration.
+description: "Explains Kora HTTP server, declarative and imperative controllers, routing, request and response mapping, interceptors, error handling, authorization and Undertow configuration.
 Use when working with @HttpController, @HttpRoute, @Path, @Query, @Header, @Cookie, @Json, @InterceptWith."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora HTTP server, declarative and imperative controllers, routing, request and response mapping, interceptors, error handling, and Undertow configuration; key triggers include @HttpController, @HttpRoute, @Path, @Query, @Header, @Cookie, @Json, @InterceptWith, HttpServerModule, UndertowHttpServerModule."
+  use_when: "Use this file for Kora docs or implementation questions about Kora HTTP server, declarative and imperative controllers, routing, request and response mapping, interceptors, error handling, authorization and Undertow configuration; key triggers include @HttpController, @HttpRoute, @Path, @Query, @Header, @Cookie, @Json, @InterceptWith, HttpServerInterceptor, HttpServerParameterReader, UndertowPublicHttpServerModule, @Tag(HttpServer.class), httpServer.port, httpServer.system."
 ---

 The `HTTP server` module describes the incoming HTTP boundary of an application: accepting a request, parsing parameters,